 Apartment living is becoming increasingly popular, and not just among the younger generation; even baby boomers are foregoing their sprawling mansions and adopting luxury apartment living lifestyles.
 And why wouldn’t they?

 We’ll look at some recent luxury apartment developments and why they are often the ideal housing choice for millennials through to baby boomers.
 But our main focus will be why so many developers of these superbly designed spaces choose to furnish them with bamboo floors.

 Loft conversions in Boston

 Let’s start with an example.
 The above photo was shared with us by the Managing Partner of Paragon, a property managing company based in Boston.
 This is part of a luxury loft conversion where every room is furnished with high-end bamboo flooring.
 In fact, as an extra touch, even the wall panels are made from bamboo.

-Durability is of utmost important in rental properties because they face considerable wear and tear and, oftentimes, high turnover.
+Durability is of utmost importance in rental properties because they face considerable wear and tear and, oftentimes, high turnover.
 Bamboo flooring is available in today’s market and is well suited for high traffic.
 The upkeep costs of a traditional hardwood floor, such as oak, are considerably higher because each new tenant expects their new apartment to look pristine when they move in.
 To maintain it’s stylish appearance through multiple tenancies, frequent refinishing of conventional hardwood flooring is required.
 This is not the case with bamboo flooring; it hardly (if ever) needs refinishing in a residential setting.

 Bamboo flooring in top-end high rise developments

 The use of bamboo in high rise developments isn’t new.
 Bamboo first became popular with high-end builders some years ago, but it also attracted some criticism as those early bamboo floors were prone to shrinkage.
 However, now that much-improved bamboo flooring made from strand woven bamboo is available, shrinkage is no longer an issue.
 Strand woven bamboo flooring is highly stable, and it has superior performance and resilience.